 Are you a bit baffled by email protocols like IMAP, POP3, and SMTP?
 Have no fear – this article is here to explain it all.
 If you have ever wondered how emails are sent and received, understanding these protocols is key.

-SMTP sends emails, while IMAP and POP3 allow you to access emails.
-Each one has its own benefits, so it’s important to understand which one works best for you.
-Understanding the acronyms can leave even the savviest of internet users scratching their heads.
+SMTP sends emails, while IMAP and POP3 allow you to access them.
+Each protocol has its own benefits, so it’s important to determine which one works best for you.
+The acronyms can leave even the savviest of internet users scratching their heads.

 In this article, we will explain these terms and take you on a journey into the world of email protocols.